Gyan

 - the divine soul, without senses, mind or intellect, merges into Supreme Being forever after leaving the sthool sharir.

-The sweetness of the bliss of the personal form of God is ineffable and ever increasing.
-Many great God-realized Gyanis lived on the earth as paramhansa which means always being engrossed in transcendental meditation and having no inkling of this world.
-They happened to experienced bliss of the personal form of Brahma - Supreme Lord with merely one faculty (sight, hearing, taste, touch, smell).
+The sweetness of the bliss of the Sakar Brahm (personal form) [5] of God is ineffable and ever increasing.
+Many great God-realized Gyanis lived on the earth as paramhansa.
+This is the state in which one is always being engrossed in transcendental meditation and has no inkling of this world.
+They happened to experience bliss of the personal form of Brahma - Supreme Lord with merely one faculty (sight, hearing, taste, touch, smell).
 That single exposure to the sweetness of the personal form of Brahma with one sense forced them out of their meditative state, and naturally immersed them in divine sweetness of love bliss.
 For example,

-- Similarly, in Treta Yuga, Janak Ji Maharaj just saw Shri Ram once and lost consciousness of everything around him, including the awareness of the great ceremony of his daughter, Sita Ji’s wedding.
+- Similarly, in Treta Yuga, King Janak saw Shri Ram just once and lost consciousness of everything around him, including the awareness of the grandiose wedding ceremony of his daughter, Mother Sita.

-- In the age of Dwapar Yuga, Shukdev Ji, the orator of Shrimad Bhagavat, had just heard the attributes of the personal form of God, Shri Krishna, and lost all interest in meditating on formless Brahma.
+- In the age of Dwapar Yuga, Shukdev Ji, the orator of Shrimad Bhagavat, had heard merely one attribute of the personal form of God, Shri Krishna, and lost all interest in meditating on formless Brahma.

-All of them only had the subject of one sense, and experienced such an extraordinary divine bliss that they forgot about their transcendental meditation.
-Such is the bliss of the personal form of God.
+All these greatest of the gyanis were exposed to the subject of only one Gyanendriyan, and experienced such an extraordinary divine bliss that they forgot about their transcendental meditation.
+Such is the bliss of the personal form of God [5][7].